AbdelzaherAbdelgwad/Game-Center/README.md

 # Game Center
-a game center website that has multiple games that you can play in your free time
+Welcome to the Game Center!
+This website features a variety of games for you to enjoy in your free time.

 ## Getting Started with the back end
 - Navigate through ame-center BackEnd directory